 Similarly, the next step up from eight colours is 16, because it takes the same number of bits to describe 16 colours as it does nine, or ten.
-If you limit the colour range to anything less than 16.
+If you limit the colour range to anything less than 16, you're simply wasting the computer's capacity.